offbynull/offbynull.github.io/docs/data/learn/Kubernetes/input/input.md

 The object's most commonly accessed fields are...

  * `.Values` - Configuration values.
-These are from `values.yaml`, where some or all values are overridden by the user.
+These are from `values.yaml`, where some or all fields are overridden by the user.
  * `.Chart.Name` - Chart's name.
 Maps to `name` in `Config.yaml`.
  * `.Chart.Version` - Chart's version.
 Maps to `version` in `Config.yaml`.
  * `.Chart.AppVersion` - Chart's application version.
 Maps to `appVersion` in `Config.yaml`.